Model Selection in Contextual Stochastic Bandit Problems: The Stochastic CORRAL Algorithm

-Before showing the details of the smoothing procedure and the analysis, we show some applications of our model selection strategies.
-We apply the smoothing procedure (Section~\ref{sec::base_smoothing}) to all base algorithms before running them with the masters.
-All of the regret bounds are direct applications of Theorem~\ref{thm:master_informal}.
+The detailed description of the aforementioned smoothing procedure, its properties and the regret analysis are postponed to Section~\ref{sec::base_smoothing}.
+We also show some applications of our model selection results in Section~\ref{sec:applications}.